-- Master's degree in natural resource and land management, institutional/governance aspects of natural resource management, social science, agriculture, water and environment. - Minimum 7 years of relevant professional experience, with substantial involvement in resultbased management and evaluation methodologies. - Technical knowledge in socio-economic initiatives, community participation, social network analysis, social mobilization and the five capital model both in humid and drylands, rural livelihood development. - Knowledge of national laws and understanding of political, economic, institutional issues associated with protected areas management and good environmental governance within the Iranian context. - Fluency in Farsi and English, both written and spoken. - Competent in the usage of MS Office programmes (MS Word, Excel, PowerPoint).b) Desired: - Preferably 2 years of experience in international development cooperation/ (Project evaluation/review experiences within the United Nations system will be considered an asset). - Experience in project design, project cycle management, and project monitoring and evaluation.
+- Minimum of master's degree in natural resource and sustainable land management, institutional/governance aspects of natural resource management, agriculture, water, and environment. - Minimum 10 years of relevant professional experience, with substantial involvement in result-based management and evaluation methodologies. - Experience in applying SMART indicators and reconstructing or validating baseline scenarios. - Technical knowledge in socio-economic initiatives, community participation, social network analysis, social mobilization and the five capital model both in humid and drylands, rural livelihood development. - Experience in project design, project cycle management, and project monitoring and evaluation. - Fluency in English, both written and spoken. - Competency in the usage of MS Office programmes (MS Word, Excel, PowerPoint).

+b) Desired:

+- Experience working in West Asia (experience in Iran will be an asset). - Preferably 5 years of experience in international development cooperation (Project evaluation/review experiences within the United Nations system will be considered an asset).

-4. DOCUMENTS TO BE INCLUDED WHEN SUBMITTING THE PROPOSALS.
+3. DOCUMENTS TO BE INCLUDED WHEN SUBMITTING THE PROPOSALS.